I discovered electronics in 1963, when I was eleven,

 |

-box to save a pair of orphaned puppies.
+automated nursing box to save a pair of orphaned

 |